-Mike DiCenso enters his eighth season at Merrimack in 2016 and continues to serve as the offensive line coach.
+Mike DiCenso enters his ninth season at Merrimack in 2017-18 and continues to serve as the offensive line coach.

 In the 2015 season, DiCenso saw two members of his offensive line earn all-conference recognition, as the unit helped produce 342.8 yards per game and 28.0 points per game (3rd/NE-10).
 The offensive line also yielded only 23 sacks on the season, including only 18 against league competition.
 Merrimack held two opponents without a sack and three more to just one during the 2015 campaign.